trtrgfh/Machine-Learning-Notes/README.md

     - pass $\widetilde z^{[l]\(i)}$ to the activation function instead of $z^{[l]}$
 - You can eliminate $b^{[l]}$ when calculating $z^{[l]}$, since $b^{[l]}$ will be canceled out by the mean subtraction step.
 - Updates of $\gamma\ and\ \beta$ also works with gradient with momentum, RMSprop, Adam.
+- At test time, use exponential weighted average across the mini-batches to calculate the mean and variance. and then calculate $z_{norm}$ and $\widetilde z$ for the test set.